Insuring your valuables

 A. Home insurance policies will usually include cover for valuable items such as jewellery or watches, but may require you to specify them if they’re worth over a certain amount.
 Check the small print as some companies may have limits which are as low as £1,000 per single item.
-Although John Lewis Contents Cover is unlimited, we do have limits for valuables.
-We offer £15,000 for a single item and up to £30,000 for valuables in total.
+John Lewis Premier Cover offers £3,000 for a single item and up to £40,000 for valuables in total.

 Q. And when do I need to specify them?

-A. Every policy is different, so it’s worth checking with the individual company – and also check if they require a valuation.
-With John Lewis Home Insurance, if you have a valuable item worth more than £5,000 and you want it to be covered away from the home, it will need to be specified under our Personal Possessions Cover.
+A. With John Lewis Home Insurance, if you have a valuable item worth more than £3,000 and you want it covered in the home you will need to specify it on your policy.

 Q. Are there any limits on the amount valuables can be covered for?